There is no LGBT history without New York State, the birthplace of the modern LGBT rights movement.

 The history of pop culture is whimsically represented, from the Bethel Woods Center for the Arts with its museum of the Woodstock Music Festival, to the Lucy-Desi Center for Comedy in Jamestown, a museum dedicated to TV's first couple of comedy.

 Colonial and Revolutionary War history is captured across the Capital-Saratoga region, including at historical homes telling the stories of families that rival the best soap operas.

-New York's vibrant Native American culture and heritage is on display at sites like Six Nations Indian Museum, the Iroquois Indian Museumand the National Kateri Tekakawitha Shrine & Mohawk Caughnawaga Indian Museum.
+New York's vibrant Native American culture and heritage are on display at sites like Six Nations Indian Museum, the Iroquois Indian Museum and the National Kateri Tekakwitha Shrine & Mohawk Caughnawaga Indian Museum.

 LGBT history is a proud part of Path Through History, an exciting new initiative highlighting the state's role in shaping the nation and the world, and showcasing the sites where that history lives on today.
 Create your own Path Through History at paththroughhistory.ny.gov.

 Women's Rights National Historic Park